DannieBGoode/opensx70/_posts/2023/2023-02-02-the-ultimate-guide-to-sx-70-600-conversions.md

 Remember that the aperture opening in the shutter blades is tear-drop shaped.
 This means that if the blade does NOT travel the full DISTANCE past each other, the aperture opening will be smaller than f8.

-So let’s consider three hypthothetical exposure scenarios.
+So let’s consider three hypothetical exposure scenarios.
 All of these exposures will be taken with the solenoid set to factory position.

 For our first exposure, consider a bright outdoor scene.
 In this exposure, the solenoid power is cut for a VERY short length of time, fractions of a second.
 During this hypothetical time the spring in the solenoid was able to move the blades A QUARTER of the possible maximum distance across the shutter assembly.
 This might correspond in a maximum aperture equivalent to f22 or so.
 Exposure is good.